MeticulousHome/meticulous-dial/README.md

 ### Behaviour
 Based on the [gesture](#gestures), we need to use them into each state in a specific way.
 For instance, when the state is `showing barometer`, we have the three gestures available.
-On the other hand, when state is `showing scale`, we just have available the gesture **double click**.
+On the other hand, when state is `showing scale`, we just have available the gesture **double tare**.

-> **Note:** _double click_ gesture comes from an extra hardware element.
+> **Note:** _double tare_ gesture comes from an extra hardware element.

 <img src="./public/Dial-State_V2.png" width=500/>

+---

+## Events

+We react to different keyboard events coming from controller.
+We have mapped every keyboard event triggered.
+You can check out it in the following [file](https://github.com/FFFuego/backend_for_esp32/blob/main/back.py#L122)